Excitation-Energy Transfer and Vibronic Relaxation through Light-Harvesting Dendrimer Building Blocks: a Nonadiabatic Perspective: Introduction

 More recently, more sophisticated, non-perturbative, open-quantum approaches making use of the `Hierarchical Equations of Motion' (HEOM) technique have been developed to evaluate EET dynamics within various system-bath partitions of such nonadiabatic molecular systems.\cite{yan_theoretical_2021,breuil_funneling_2021}.

 It must be noted, however, that the detailed real-time dynamics of EET remains a computational challenge to date as regards fully atomistic simulations.
 From a vibronic and chemical perspective, EET naturally involves nuclear/vibrational dynamics through several high-dimensional potential energy surfaces (PESs) related to nonadiabatically coupled electronic excited states.
-EET may thus be modelled from a chemical viewpoint via the concept of ultrafast internal conversion, through a sequence of conical intersections.\cite{domcke_conical_2004,domcke_conical_2011}
+EET may thus be modelled from a chemical viewpoint via the concept of ultrafast internal conversion, along a ``reaction'' path going through a sequence of conical intersections.\cite{domcke_conical_2004,domcke_conical_2011}

 In this work, we focus on the study of EET within a prototypical light-harvesting antennae building block.
 Our molecule of interest is an oligo(phenylene ethynylene) (PPE).
 It is one of the basic units of the macromolecular nano-star, first synthesized in 1994 by Moore and co-workers.\cite{xu_phenylacetylene_1994} The latter is an example of an extended PPE dendrimer (tree-shaped macromolecule), built on PPE oligomers of increasing length from the periphery to the core.